Bibliome/alvisnlp/docs/reference/module/ElementProjector.md

 </div>
 Specifies the contents to match.

-<h3 name="wordStartCaseInsensitive" class="param">wordStartCaseInsensitive</h3>
+<h3 id="wordStartCaseInsensitive" class="param">wordStartCaseInsensitive</h3>

 <div class="param-level param-level-default-value">Default value: `false`
 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.Boolean" class="converter">Boolean</a>
 </div>
-If set to *true*, then allow case folding on the first character of each word.
+If set to *true* , then allow case folding on the first character of each word.